ck3mp3r/actions/gh-settings/README.md

 ## Troubleshooting

 ### Permission Errors
 Ensure your token has `administration: write` permissions for the repository.
+The default `GITHUB_TOKEN` does not have administration permissions.
+Use a GitHub App token or fine-grained PAT with administration permissions.

 ### Settings Not Applied
 Check the action logs for specific error messages.
 Common issues: